Ready to take the next step in your career? Here's what you need to know and do to apply to our program.

 - Applicants that meet admission requirements in an initial screening will be invited to participate in group interview(s), a critical component of the admission process.

-- Group interviews are typically scheduled during the first two weeks of March.
+- Group interviews are typically scheduled during in late February/early March.

 - Applicants who are admitted or waitlisted will be notified via the online application portal beginning in late March and continuing throughout April.

-- The deadline for accepting an offer of admission and submitting a commitment deposit is generally April 15 and will be noted in the statement of acceptance.
+- The deadline for accepting an offer of admission and submitting a commitment deposit is April 15 and instructions will be noted in the acceptance letter.

 Explore Financial Aid and Scholarship Opportunities

-- The School of Education lists many scholarship and grant opportunities to assist you.
+- In addition to applying for a School Psychology scholarship, the School of Education lists many scholarship and grant opportunities to assist you.

 - LMU's financial aid website also lists key resources and instructions.